makeador/makeador-graphql-api/README.md

   </a>
 </p>

-`makeador-graphql-api` is a microservice that exposes a GraphQL API to consume apparently random –but not random, we swear.
-It's destiny.) _makea_ states, to decide if stuff makes sense (hence _makea_).
+`makeador-graphql-api` is a microservice that exposes a GraphQL API to consume _makea_ states, to decide if stuff makes sense (hence _makea_).

 ## Documentation
 ### GraphQL query